Is Welcome Weekend Required? How do I sign up for Campus Employment? What is a Bursar? Answers to these questions and more can be found here.

 Q. How many programs/events am I required to attend?

-A. Please view the schedule (available July 1).
+A. Please view the schedule at the top left of this page.

 A. All new students are required to attend Welcome Weekend to prepare for this new experience.
 It is important that you have an opportunity before the semester begins to learn what is expected, how to be successful, what resources are available, where to find the available resources, and where your classes are located.
 Please contact the Office of Student Success Programs at 330-672-9292 if you have additional questions regarding this requirement.